rakib00-dev/digital-agency-web/README.md

 TO DO:
 []make the project section html content and css style.
 []create the project section img on hover effect.
-[]create the project section on scrolling .
+[]create the project section on scroll in javaScript.